alex-therapeutics/diga-api-client/README.md

 This library provides a client which interacts with the DiGA ([Digital Health Application](https://www.bfarm.de/EN/MedicalDevices/DiGA/_node.html)) API to:
 - Validate DiGA codes against DiGA API endpoints
-- ~~Send bills to DiGA API endpoints using XRechnung~~ (In progress)
+- Send invoices to DiGA API endpoints using the required XRechnung format

-The goal is to deliver a simple way for DiGA manufacturers to integrate with the DiGA API provided by health insurance companies (or their service providers).
+The goal is to deliver a simple and easy to use way for DiGA manufacturers to integrate with the DiGA API provided by health insurance companies (or their service providers).

 The DiGA API is currently in an early stage and lacks documentation - especially in English - which makes interacting with it a daunting task.
 We hope that creating an open source project will be a way for DiGA manufacturers to work together and share our experiences to maintain a stable DiGA API integration.